asyncapi/website/pages/docs/tutorials/streetlights.md

 To generate your code you'll use the [AsyncAPI Generator](https://github.com/asyncapi/generator) Node.js template.

-### 1. Install the generator to use is at a command-line tool
+### 1. Install the generator to use it as a command-line tool
 <CodeBlock language="bash">
 {`npm install -g @asyncapi/generator`}
 </CodeBlock>